EddyAnalytics/eddy-automl-ui/README.md

 # eddy-automl-ui

+> Eddy AutoML is an automated machine learning platform for streaming data.
+Part of the Eddy Analytics Platform.

 User interface for the Eddy AutoML service.
 Used for scheduling, managing and monitoring AutoML jobs.

 ## Project setup